 Three authors have published books with curated booklists on top of articulating a well-developed philosophy of reading to kids: Gladys Hunt, Jim Trelease and Sarah Mackenzie.

-Pick up a copy of their books.
+Pick up a copy of these books.
 I can recommend all three when searching for wholesome, well-written books for kids.

 Read Aloud Revival’s BookList